thegetty/quire-docs/content/resources/workshop.md

 ### Overriding Styles with Custom CSS

-In addition to creating custom classes in the `custom.css` file and applying then with HTML tags, you can also override exisiting styles in a broader sense.
+In addition to creating custom classes in the `custom.css` file and applying them with HTML tags, you can also override existing styles in a broader sense.
 One of the most common requests we get for help with custom CSS is hiding the title and subtitle from the cover page of your project, as in this example from the Leventhal Map & Education Center: https://www.leventhalmap.org/digital-exhibitions/terrains-of-independence/.
 Please follow the steps below to achieve this.

 <div class="try-it-yourself">